mmmudmi/ic_shell/README.md

     - does not continue, but start from the beginning, run in fg instead

 ## Tag 0.7.0 Extra features
-  - Allowing users to customize their prompt at the beginning of the program (or can choose the default version)
+  - Allowing users to customize their prompt at the beginning of the program
+    - Can type the prompt text
+    - Choose a font color (pink/red/green/yellow/blue/white)
+    - Choose styles (bold,underline)
+    - Or choose the default version "icsh $ "
   - help() : this command return the instructions of this IC SHELL
   - !!!! : repeat the second last command